openshift-labs/cloud-native-katacoda/scenarios/monitor-health/01-explore-health-endpoints.md

 [Spring Boot Actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready) is a sub-project of Spring Boot which adds health and management HTTP endpoints to the application.
-Enabling Spring Boot Actuator is done via adding **org.springframework.boot:spring-boot-starter-actuator** to the Maven project dependencies which is already done for the Catalog services.
+Enabling Spring Boot Actuator is done via adding **org.springframework.boot:spring-boot-starter-actuator** dependency to the Maven project dependencies which is already done for the Catalog services.

 Verify that the health endpoint works for the Catalog service using **curl** replacing **CATALOG-ROUTE-HOST**